-"Scope of Work Issues" Training Presentation on OGC Purchasing Council web site (UT Authentication required)
+"Scope of Work Issues" Training Presentation on "Training" web page of OGC Contracting & Procurement Practice Group web site (UT Authentication required)

 7.1.2 Communication

 Communication is a critical factor in successful contract administration.
 It is essential for contract administrators to (1) understand the provisions of the contract, (2) communicate contractual obligations to all parties involved, and (3) closely monitor contract performance over the entire term of the contract.
 The contract manager's role includes ensuring, to the extent possible, that the contract requirements are satisfied, that the goods/services are delivered in a timely manner, and that the financial interests of the Institution are protected.